Andrey Varankow

-Andrey Varankow (Андрэй Мікалаевіч Варанкоў; born 8 February 1989), also spelled Andrey Voronkov, is a Belarusian professional footballer who plays as a forward.
+Andrey Varankow (Андрэй Мікалаевіч Варанкоў; born 8 February 1989), also spelled Andrey Voronkov, is a retired Belarusian professional footballer who plays as a forward.

 Club career

 Varankow was on the books of Ukrainian powerhouses Dynamo Kyiv in the first six years of his career, going frequently out on loan while starring for his country at youth and full international levels.
-He severed ties with Dynamo in 2013 and returned to Belarus with initially FC Slavia Mozyr and then FC Gorodeya, performing modestly for a few years.
+He severed ties with Dynamo in 2013 and returned to Belarus with initially Slavia Mozyr and then Gorodeya, performing modestly for a few years.

 Andrey Varankow with Obolon Kyiv in 2009.

-DPMM FC
+DPMM

-Towards the end of 2018, Varankow attended a trial at Bruneian professional club DPMM FC who were in the market for an import striker after the departure of Volodymyr Pryyomov.
+Towards the end of 2018, Varankow attended a trial at Bruneian professional club DPMM who were in the market for an import striker after the departure of Volodymyr Pryyomov.
 He impressed head coach Adrian Pennock who signed him along with Charlie Clough and Blake Ricciuto for the 2019 Singapore Premier League campaign, with club hierarchy citing his international experience as a huge deal.

 Varankow made his official debut for DPMM on 3 March away to Home United when he scored in the 21st minute for the only goal of the game.
 He would then make himself known to everyone in his fifth game against Balestier Khalsa, hitting the back of the net five times in a 1–7 victory.

 The one-month break proved detrimental for DPMM who proceeded to lose to Tampines Rovers right after the league resumed.
 This also marked a barren spell for Varankow who suddenly could not score for the next five games before being taken off injured at half-time in a 3–1 defeat to Hougang United on 19 July.
 With Hougang catching DPMM on the league table and their striker Faris Ramli scoring for fun, the mid-season acquisition of brothers Adi Said and Hakeme Yazid Said cushioned the blow of Varankow's absence for DPMM in a morale-boosting 3–0 win against Geylang International.